Owenhouse Ace Hardware – The Helpful Place Since 1879

 As business continued to grow, Owenhouse Ace Hardware opened a second store in 2008 on the west side of town, next to the Gallatin Valley Mall, at 8695 Huffine Lane.
 The building may be new, but the business continues to be operated based upon the same traditions and values that brought the original store its longevity and success.

 In a 1955 booklet entitled, “Story of Owenhouse Hardware Company,” it stated that “business is more than mere business; it is a form of expressing the good life.”
 As one of Montana’s longest-run businesses and an icon of Historic Downtown Bozeman, this philosophy has certainly rung true.

 Generations of families have patronized the store throughout the years, all enjoying the same friendly attitude and knowledgeable, personalized service.
-With over 130 years under its belt and many years to come, there is certainly promise that “Ace will always be the place.”
+With almost 140 years under its belt and many years to come, there is certainly promise that “Ace will always be the place.”

 View more images from Owenhouse’s history:

-*This article, written by Alison Grey, is courtsy of the Montana Historian Magazine.
+*This article, written by Alison Grey, is courtesy of the Montana Historian Magazine.